Communities

 • Glenwood

 Founded in 1872 by developer George Norris, Glenwood was originally called Spring Garden.
 A large sawmill owned by the Bond Lumber Company employed most of the town’s residents.
 The area is now primarily residential.
-Glenwood Avenue, running through the heart of the community, evokes the feeling of being transported back in time with canopies of moss draped live oaks.
+Grand Avenue, running through the heart of the community, evokes the feeling of being transported back in time with canopies of moss draped live oaks.

 • Lake Helen